rhetav/ExamPerformanceEstimator/README.md

 - Exploratory Data Analysis (EDA)
 - Supervised learning models for prediction
 - Model evaluation and hyperparameter tuning
-- Deployment using Flask (if applicable)
+- Deployment using Flask and AWS Elastic Beanstalk (optional)

 ## Technologies Used
 - Python
 - Pandas, NumPy
 - Scikit-learn
 - Matplotlib, Seaborn (for visualization)
-- Flask (for API deployment, if applicable)
+- Flask (for API deployment)
+- AWS Elastic Beanstalk (for cloud deployment)

 ## Installation
 Clone the repository and install dependencies: